 Activity 6 How do you influence others?
+Allow about 5 minutes for this activity.

 Reflect back on the last few weeks and think about times when you have sought to positively influence people.
 Using the key elements of Push and Pull influencing outlined above think about your own style and how often you have applied each.
 In your practice, which style of influencing do you believe is and has been most effective?